U.S. to skip China fleet review after Japan shunned

 It also shows the tricky balancing act facing Hagel over the next week as he moves to reassure Tokyo of Washington's commitment to its security while seeking better ties with Beijing.
 Hagel leaves on Friday on a trip to Japan, China and Mongolia.

-China's territorial disputes with its neighbors were front and center for Hagel as he hosted talks in Hawaii with defense ministers from Southeast Asian nations, grappling with assertive Chinese military moves in the South China Sea.
+China's territorial disputes with its neighbours were front and centre for Hagel as he hosted talks in Hawaii with defense ministers from Southeast Asian nations, grappling with assertive Chinese military moves in the South China Sea.

 "I told the ministers that the United States is increasingly concerned about the instability arising from the territorial disputes in the South China Sea," Hagel said at a news conference, calling for all sides to avoid resorting to the "threat of force, or intimidation, or coercion."